-- We have undertaken weighting, as before, in line with the methodology and procedure document: methodology and procedure document.
+We have undertaken weighting, as before, in line with the methodology and procedure document (1.37MB, PDF).

-- Note: In the national results webpage, we display run charts to monitor statistically significant trends.
-Figures 1, 2, 3 and Table 1 have run charts.
-The run chart for Table 1 allows the user to select DHB.
+Note: In the national results webpage, we display run charts to monitor statistically significant trends.
+Figures 1–4 have run charts.
+The run chart for Figure 4 allows the user to select DHB.

 The physical and emotional needs domain rated the highest in all survey rounds.
-It includes the ‘humanitarian’ questions shown in Figure 2, which continuously score highest.
+It includes the ‘humanitarian’ questions shown in Figure 2, which continuously scored highest.

-The three questions shown in Figure 3 continuously scored the lowest of all the survey questions.
+The three questions shown in Figure 3 continuously scored lowest of all the survey questions.

-Figure 3: Lowest-rating questions of the four domains, 2014–18 (percent of patients answering most positively)
+Figure 3: Run chart of the lowest-rating questions of the four domains, 2014–19 (percent of patients answering most positively)

-Response rates per DHB varied from 14 percent to 58 percent (see Table 1).
-Four DHBs achieved a 30 percent response rate or above in the current survey round.
+Response rates per DHB varied from 12 percent to 37 percent (see Table 1).
+Five DHBs had a 30 percent response rate or above in the current survey round.
 DHBs are required to have at least 30 responses for results to be meaningful.
-Due to a technical issue in the survey data processing, no result was provided for Southern DHB for this quarter.
-(See also Appendix 1 for per-DHB scores for each of the four domains.)

 Representation of respondents